 If you are dedicated to long-term addiction recovery and you want to put your addiction behind you for good, you should consider a transfer to a halfway house.
 A halfway house is there as a stepping stone for people that have finished rehab but are not ready to reintegrate into society just yet.
 It’s an important resource because people are far more likely to relapse if they move straight back into normal society without any support.
 While there, you will continue to learn how to manage your addiction and beat cravings so you can avoid triggers and prevent a relapse when you enter society again.

-Studies show that between 40 and 60 percent of people that complete rehab will relapse within the year.
-However, if you enter a halfway house after completing rehab, your chances of relapsing are significantly reduced.
-If you are dedicated to long term sobriety, it is important that you consider a halfway house after rehab.
+Studies show that between 40 and 60 percent of people who complete rehab will relapse within the year.
+However, if you transfer to a halfway house after completing rehab, your chances of relapsing are significantly reduced.
+If you are dedicated to long-term sobriety, it is important that you consider a halfway house after rehab.

 How Long Do You Have To Stay In A Halfway House?

-Things You Need To Know About Staying In A Halfway House
+Things You Need To Know When You Transfer To A Halfway House

 Most rehab facilities will recommend a halfway house for you to stay in when you leave their facility, but their involvement ends there.
 The halfway house will not be managed by the rehab facility and the rules will be different depending on the halfway house that you stay in.
 It is your responsibility to learn and understand the rules while you are there and make sure that you follow them.